1969 Banja Luka earthquake: Damage

 Material damage was widespread; 86,000 apartments were completely destroyed.
 Great damage was inflicted on school (266), cultural (146), health (133), social and public administration facilities (152).
 The economy suffered significant losses.
 In the following years, all companies worked with significantly reduced capacities, and some completely stopped production.

-The buses were driven by primary and secondary school students from Banja Luka, who had just finished the school year in various parts of Yugoslavia.
+Buses were used to drive primary and secondary school students from Banja Luka to finish the school year in other parts of Yugoslavia.
 Reconstruction and rehabilitation of devastated buildings soon began, the city's infrastructure was restored and rapid urbanization began.

 By the end of the earthquake, 15 people from Banja Luka were confirmed dead, and 1,117 people were injured.